jade-bejide/Ephm3ralMusic-API/README.md

 ## Technology Stack
 * Language: Python
-* Environment: Heroku
+* Environment: Fly.io
 * Framework: FastAPI
 * Database: MySQL

 ## Get Started
 *This project is not fully production ready*
 <br />
-The API endpoint can be accessed via <a href="https://ephm3ralmusicapi.herokuapp.com/" target="_blank">this webpage</a>.
+The API endpoint can be accessed via <a href="https://ephm3ral-music.fly.dev/" target="_blank">this webpage</a>.

 ### Example Code
 #### Python